-Both are the same size and weight and share all features except for light output.
+Both are the same size and weight and share all features except for light output and beam pattern.

 Both have the same runtime due to the larger capacity battery in the Trail version.
 The high capacity Trail battery can be used in the Urban for longer runtimes.